 Get the latest hotel prices in Vietnam…

-Taylor – Once Were Young Travel
+Taylor – Travel Outlandish

 After a costume-less Halloween, and a Thanksgiving dinner at KFC, we expected our Christmas in Thailand would be comparably dismal.
 Instead, we celebrated Christmas the Soemngam Witthayakhom School way.
 On Christmas morning, my co-worker dressed as Santa, and the entire student body came wearing intricate costumes; the boy from my m-5 class dressed as the most exquisite Snow White was surely the fairest of them all.
 I was tasked with explaining the birth of Jesus to a crowd of Buddhist teenagers as director of the nativity play.
 The gym filled with familiar carols sung in an unfamiliar tones, and the halls were decked with pink and orange tinsel (an unusual choice for Christmas, no doubt).
 Yes, it was certainly no Christmas I had ever known, but I hadn't gone all the way to Thailand for that anyway.

 Stu & Eloise - Am I Nearly There Yet?